gongahkia/modo-app/README.md

 ...
 Refer to license Vince and Zeming put on their projects and model those

+## Credits

+...
+Our thanks go especially to our beta-testers

 ## Reference

 The name `Modo` is in reference to [Modal Soul](https://en.wikipedia.org/wiki/Modal_Soul), the second album produced by legendary Japanese hip-hop artist 瀬葉 淳 (Jun Seba), better known by his stage name [Nujabes](https://en.wikipedia.org/wiki/Nujabes).